-- 1. Retrieve wheel assemblies (A) and bag of hardware from crate. - 2.
+- Retrieve wheel assemblies (A) and bag of hardware from crate. - 2.
 Adjust header to approximately working height. - 3.
 Remove bolts and lock nuts (B) from the header frame.

-Figure 3.17: Wheel Assembly (Right Side)
+Figure 3.17: Wheel Assembly - Right Side

-- 4. Position the spindle plate (A) against the frame with cog (B) pointing aft. - 5.
-Line up the lower hole in spindle plate with the center hole in frame and install bolt (C) from the inboard side of frame. - 6.
-Secure with nut, but do not tighten. - 7.
-Swivel the wheel assembly so that the second bolt (D) can be installed through the slot in the frame and into spindle plate (A).
+- 4. Position spindle plate (A) against frame with cog (B) pointing aft. - 5.
+Line up the lower hole in spindle plate with the center hole in frame and install bolt (C) from the inboard side of the frame. - 6.
+Secure with nut, but do NOT tighten at this time. - 7.
+Swivel the wheel assembly so that second bolt (D) can be installed through the slot in the frame and into spindle plate (A).
 Secure with nut. - 8.
 Position the wheel assembly with cog (B) lined up with the number 2 on the frame. - 9.
 Tighten both nuts. - 10.
-Repeat for the other wheel assembly.
+Repeat procedure for the other wheel assembly.